-Ryan Kane, Skeptical Illusionist
+Ryan Kane, Magician

 Ryan Kane is a full time magician and comedian thriving in San Francisco.
 Through his work entertaining Fortune 500 companies and Pier 39 tourists, he has developed a practical understanding of how people, even professionals, can be made to draw false conclusions.
 While he uses his 18 years of experience in magic to entertain, he is skeptical of those who make paranormal or pseudoscientific claims.

 Ryan Kane has a B.A. from listening to SGU episodes, and is a past TAM, NECSS, and Reason Rally attendee.
 He is an activist for critical thinking and most recently has performed at the SkeptiCal conference in Berkeley.
 In 2012, Ryan Kane competed and won San Francisco's Stage Magic Competition.

 Victor Harris, Poet

 Victor Harris has been a staple on the Bay Area poetry scene for the past twelve years, featuring at various venues in Oakland and Berkeley, he was on the finals stage in Oakland in 2003.
 He is the recipient of the 2001 Frederic C Fallon Award for poetry from Chabot College, and a 2006 graduate of Cal State University Hayward with a B.A. in Liberal Studies.
 Earlier this year he performed in Washington D.C. at the Reason Rally.

 Victor is excited to be a part of the group of artists behind Mad Art Lab, where art meets science and skepticism.
 He has been writing and performing atheist, skeptical, rational, science themed poetry for over 4 years.
 When he's not writing, or performing, he is the talent behind Reuschelle's Cheesecakes and won a Best of the Bay award from the East Bay Express in 2009.